The throttle position sensor (TPS) is one of the easiest sensors to test on your Ford 1.9L or 2.0L 4 cylinder engine.

 The best part of testing the TPS is that you don't need any expensive tools.
 You can test it with a simple multimeter.
 Yep, no scan tool is required for the TPS test.

-In this tutorial I am going to explain the whole test in a step by step manner.
+In this tutorial I'm gonna explain the whole test in a step by step manner.

 Contents of this tutorial: